 - Let cool slightly and strain through a cheesecloth or very thin wire strainer.

-- While still warm, pour in to bottle add conditioner and essential oils (if using) and shake until mixed.
+- While still warm, pour into bottle and add conditioner and essential oils (if using).

 - Store for up to 2 months (this is as long as I’ve tested).